Card games in Denmark

 - Skærvindsel was formerly played with 36 cards but nowadays the pack is reduced to 28; there are six high permanent trumps - the black queens and all the jacks - and the trump 7 is another high trump ranking between the black queens.
 Although it is a plain trick game, its relationship to the Schafkopf group is clear from the promotion of the queens and jacks as permanent trumps.
 The name of the game is also sometimes given as Sjervinsel, and formerly as Scharwenzel or Scherwenzel - another link to Schafkopf in that the term Wenzel was used in German for the permanent trumps in that game.
 Skærvindsel is said to have evolved from a Bohemian game but we have no direct knowledge of its Bohemian ancestor.
 Jakob Sauntved has found a reference to Scherwenzel having been played in Porsgrund, Norway (then part of the Danish kingdom) in 1790.

-- Brus, a game of the Karnöffel group, is played in Jutland with a 36 card pack lacking 10s, 4s, 3s, and 2s, though unfortunately there are very few players nowadays.
+- Brus is a game of the Karnöffel group, is played in Jutland with a 36 card pack lacking 10s, 4s, 3s, and 2s.
+Unfortunately there are very few players nowadays.

 - In Sønderjutland, the southern part of Jutland that was under German rule from 1864 to 1920, a version of Skat is played that differs from German Skat in a number of respects.